pagkly/Zed/Investopedia3/Exchange Traded Fund – ETFs.md

 -   ETFs can contain all types of investments including stocks, commodities, or bonds; some offer U.S. only holdings, while others are international.
 -   ETFs offer low expense ratios and fewer broker commissions than buying the stocks individually.

 An ETF is called an _exchange traded_ fund since it's traded on an exchange just like stocks.
 The price of an ETF’s shares will change throughout the trading day as the shares are bought and sold on the market.
-This is [unlike mutual funds](https://www.investopedia.com/ask/answers/09/mutual-fund-etf.asp), which are not traded on an exchange, and trade only once per day after the markets close.
-Additionally, ETFs tend to be more cost-effective and more liquid when [compared to mutual funds.](https://www.investopedia.com/articles/investing/110314/key-differences-between-etfs-and-mutual-funds.asp)
+This is [[unlike mutual funds]](https://www.investopedia.com/ask/answers/09/mutual-fund-etf.asp), which are not traded on an exchange, and trade only once per day after the markets close.
+Additionally, ETFs tend to be more cost-effective and more liquid when [[compared to mutual funds.]](https://www.investopedia.com/articles/investing/110314/key-differences-between-etfs-and-mutual-funds.asp)

-An ETF is a type of fund that holds multiple [underlying assets](https://www.investopedia.com/terms/u/underlying-asset.asp), rather than only one like a stock.
+An ETF is a type of fund that holds multiple [[underlying assets]](https://www.investopedia.com/terms/u/underlying-asset.asp), rather than only one like a stock.
 Because there are multiple assets within an ETF, they can be a popular choice for diversification.

-An ETF can own hundreds or thousands of stocks across various industries, or it could be isolated to one particular industry or sector.
-[Some funds focus on only U.S. offerings](https://www.investopedia.com/articles/etfs-mutual-funds/042816/3-largest-global-exus-etfs-veu-vxus.asp), while others have a global outlook.
+An ETF can own hundreds or thousands of stocks across various industries, or it could be isolated to one particular industry or sector. [[Some funds focus on only U.S. offerings]](https://www.investopedia.com/articles/etfs-mutual-funds/042816/3-largest-global-exus-etfs-veu-vxus.asp), while others have a global outlook.
 For example, banking-focused ETFs would contain stocks of various banks across the industry.

 ## Types of ETFs

 There are various types of ETFs available to investors that can be used for income generation, speculation, price increases, and to hedge or partly offset risk in an investor's portfolio.
 Below are several examples of the types of ETFs.

--   [Bond ETFs](https://www.investopedia.com/investing/bond-etfs-viable-alternative/) might include government bonds, corporate bonds, and state and local bonds—called municipal bonds.
+-   [[Bond ETFs]](https://www.investopedia.com/investing/bond-etfs-viable-alternative/) might include government bonds, corporate bonds, and state and local bonds—called municipal bonds.
--   [Industry ETFs](https://www.investopedia.com/terms/s/sector-etf.asp) track a particular industry such as technology, banking, or the oil and gas sector.
+-   [[Industry ETFs]](https://www.investopedia.com/terms/s/sector-etf.asp) track a particular industry such as technology, banking, or the oil and gas sector.
--   [Commodity ETFs](https://www.investopedia.com/terms/c/commodity-etf.asp) invest in commodities including crude oil or gold.
+-   [[Commodity ETFs]](https://www.investopedia.com/terms/c/commodity-etf.asp) invest in commodities including crude oil or gold.
--   [Currency ETFs](https://www.investopedia.com/terms/c/currency-etf.asp) invest in foreign currencies such as the Euro or Canadian dollar.
+-   [[Currency ETFs]](https://www.investopedia.com/terms/c/currency-etf.asp) invest in foreign currencies such as the Euro or Canadian dollar.
--   [Inverse ETFs](https://www.investopedia.com/terms/i/inverse-etf.asp) attempt to earn gains from stock declines by shorting stocks.
+-   [[Inverse ETFs]](https://www.investopedia.com/terms/i/inverse-etf.asp) attempt to earn gains from stock declines by shorting stocks.
 Shorting is selling a stock, expecting a decline in value, and repurchasing it at a lower price.

-Investors should be aware that many inverse ETFs are [exchange traded notes](https://www.investopedia.com/terms/e/etn.asp) (ETNs) and not true ETFs.
-An ETN is a bond but trades like a stock and is backed by an issuer like a bank.3 Be sure to check with your [broker](https://www.investopedia.com/best-brokers-for-etfs-4587875) to determine if an ETN is a right fit for your portfolio.
+Investors should be aware that many inverse ETFs are [[exchange traded notes]](https://www.investopedia.com/terms/e/etn.asp) (ETNs) and not true ETFs.
+An ETN is a bond but trades like a stock and is backed by an issuer like a bank.3 Be sure to check with your [[broker]](https://www.investopedia.com/best-brokers-for-etfs-4587875) to determine if an ETN is a right fit for your portfolio.

 In the U.S., most ETFs are set up as open-ended funds and are subject to the Investment Company Act of 1940 except where subsequent rules have modified their regulatory requirements.4 Open-end funds do not limit the number of investors involved in the product.

 ## How to Buy and Sell ETFs

 ETFs trade through online brokers and traditional broker-dealers.
-You can view some of the top brokers in the industry for ETFs with Investopedia's list of the [best brokers for ETFs](https://www.investopedia.com/best-brokers-for-etfs-4587875).
-An alternative to standard brokers are robo-advisors like [Betterment](https://www.investopedia.com/betterment-review-4587887) and [Wealthfront](https://www.investopedia.com/wealthfront-review-4587933) who make use of ETFs in their investment products.
+You can view some of the top brokers in the industry for ETFs with Investopedia's list of the [[best brokers for ETFs]](https://www.investopedia.com/best-brokers-for-etfs-4587875).
+An alternative to standard brokers are robo-advisors like [[Betterment]](https://www.investopedia.com/betterment-review-4587887) and [[Wealthfront]](https://www.investopedia.com/wealthfront-review-4587933) who make use of ETFs in their investment products.

 ## Real-World Examples of ETFs